saadkhan321/Project6_ND/README.md

 ##### 2. Intermediate V2 [incorporating 1st feedback]

 The details of the 1st feedback are mentioned in the feedback section below.
-After the 1st feedback, an updated version of the data visualization was created and uploaded on to bl.ocks.org.
+After the 1st feedback, an updated version of the data visualization was created and uploaded on to bl.ocks.org for further review.
 The associated .html files are in the index_files folder:

 ###### **[html file: index_intermediate_V2.html / data file: parkdata_initial_V4.tsv]**